dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 value(System.Reactive.ObservableQueryProvider).Range(1, 10).Where(i => ((i % 2) == 0))
 ```

 This states that the query that `qis` currently refers to begins with a specific provider instance of type `System.Reactive.ObservableQueryProvider`.
 (That is an internal type; it happens to be the type returned by `Qbservable.Provider`.)
 From there, we invoked the `Range` operator passing the arguments `1` and `10`, and then on the resulting `IQbservable<int>` we invoked the `Where` operator passing the lambda expression shown.
-(The extra parentheses appear because the code that turns the expression tree representation of a lamdba back into text adds parentheses even in cases where they are not strictly required to avoid ambiguity.)
+(The extra parentheses appear because the code that turns the expression tree representation of a lambda back into text adds parentheses even in cases where they are not strictly required to avoid ambiguity.)

 In theory we could have started from some other implementation of `IQbservableProvider`.
 (E.g., we could write our own.)
 But the `Expression` should still come out the same, because all providers are required to make their `Expression` available, and the contents of that expression are actually determined not by the provider itself but by the code in these operator methods.
 E.g., the `Range` operator looks like this: